Album ReviewsGroove MetalHard RockReviews

 Just under 40 minutes in length, the ten tracks present are slabs of riffs, overdrive and gruff vocals perfect for either an outdoor barbecue in Dallas or the airwaves of Classic Rock 96.1.
 There are a few small deviations here and there – Hard Habit has the slightest hint of CLUTCH in its melodies and I Teach Angels How To Fly is a solid if unspectacular attempt at a ballad – but otherwise this is, through and through, music for sipping bourbon, eating steak and driving the length of Highway 83 to.

-By now, if you’re reading this and thinking The Name Lives On is little more than a checklist of southern rock and metal stereotypes, well, that’s because it IS, in essence.
-There’s nothing ground-breaking here, as alluded to at the very beginning of this review and, if you’re not into that sort of thing right now, this is NOT going to swing you any time soon.
-Even the artwork ticks off a few boxes – the Texan flag, Dean guitar with a visible Confederate presence and a leather Stetson perched atop of a rifle; to paraphrase an internet meme, it’s a bit of a surprise that there isn’t a single moment where Ritch screams ‘Hell Yeah, brother!‘ on the record.
+By now, if you’re reading this and thinking *The Name Lives On* is little more than a checklist of southern rock and metal stereotypes, well, that’s because it is, in essence.
+There’s nothing groundbreaking here, as alluded to at the very beginning of this review, and if you’re not into that sort of thing right now, this is not going to change your mind.
+Even the artwork ticks off a few boxes—the Texan flag, Dean guitar with a visible Confederate presence, and a leather Stetson perched atop a rifle.
+It’s the kind of predictable content that might leave you longing for something more engaging, like browsing the best online poker sites for a bit of excitement.
+To paraphrase an internet meme, it’s a bit of a surprise that there isn’t a single moment where Ritch screams “Hell Yeah, brother!” on the record.

 Yet, all digression aside and despite lacking a couple of dimensions, The Name Lives On is done extremely well; Ritch has got a fine band behind him (alongside newbie Mandigo, he has Cord Pool on guitar and Romo brothers Nevada and Larado on guitar and bass respectively) and they all give themselves a good account in one form or another; as an example, the solo in I Come From The Dirt is a fine piece of axe work.